Skip to main content

 Connect With Us

-If you're interested in learning more about the opportunities at Ridley College as a girls hockey player, please send us your information, and we'll be in touch.
+If you're interested in learning more about the opportunities at Ridley College as a Prep hockey player, please send us an email to [email protected] or complete this inquiry form, and we'll be in touch.

 Take a Virtual Tour

-Explore our new Athletic Complex from the comfort of home.
+Explore our new Evans Athletic Centre from the comfort of home.
 Click on the image below to start your tour!

 Playing at Ridley has allowed me to not only excel at the next level for hockey, but also academically.
 Without attending Ridley I would not be where I am today.
 From the coaches I had to my teachers and friends I now call my family, my three years at Ridley were unforgettable and I cannot thank the hockey program and school enough.